shwetalana/Awp-assignments/README.md

 # Awp-assignments
-All AWP assignments of santosh Moland sir
+All AWP  and MEAN assignments of santosh Moland sir